boxed-dev/youtube-summarizer/README.md

 ## About the App

 This app allows you to summarize while watching a YouTube video.
-It's built with the Llama 2 🦙, Haystack, Streamlit, and lots of ❤️ by AI Anytime.
+It's built with the Llama 2 🦙, Haystack, Streamlit, and lots of ❤️ by boxed-dev.

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines: